 Through the exploration of perspective I push my limits of knowledge and understanding of drawing the human figure and strive to retain equilibrium.
 Repeatedly working a drawing within the same piece of work the lines come and go leaving vague ghosts behind which have altering flow and tension.

 Preferred mediums are coloured pencils, pastels, oil pastels, compressed charcoal and scratching tools to define the linear content on a variety of grounds.
 Wood is a favourite ground to work on but I also use a variety of papers and make my own gesso boards.
 My work is exhibited in various shows around the country, online and sells internationally.

-Influences come from the work of Egon Scheile, Alberto Giacometti, Victor Passmore, Henrietta Dubrey, Gary Hume, Jean Dubuffet, Cy Twombly, Henri Matisse, Andrew Pope, Katherine Bradford, Matthew Wong and Luke Hannam.
+Influences come from the work of Egon Scheile, Alberto Giacometti, Victor Passmore, Henrietta Dubrey, Gary Hume, Jean Dubuffet, Cy Twombly, Henri Matisse, Andrew Pope, Katherine Bradford, Matthew Wong, Milton Avery and Henry Moore.

 All figure paintings and drawings which are for sale are listed on my online shop.